Sample Report

 Item 19 — Gross Sales Only — No Profit Data Provided

 AAMCO chose to disclose gross sales but not costs or net income.
-They have this data.
-The choice not to share it should be part of your conversation with them.
+They have this data — the choice not to share it should be part of your conversation.

 Item 7 — Working Capital Not Clearly Specified